ai4science-amsterdam/ai4science-amsterdam.github.io/pages/colloquium.md

 ## Email List
 To stay up to date with our activities and be invited to our biweekly AI4Science colloquium series, you may send a request to be included in our emaillist via [an email to us][9] with your name, affiliation and a one-sentence motivation for joining.

-TODO: Better url to email list, perhaps some form to get added to the google groups straight away?

 ## Previous Colloquia
 For an overview of previous colloquia, please have a look at out [blog][2].